DrHazemAli/image-studio/docs/legacy/installation.md

-# Installation Guide - Image Studio
+# Installation Guide - AI Image Studio

-This guide provides detailed installation instructions for Image Studio on different platforms and environments.
+This guide provides detailed installation instructions for AI Image Studio on different platforms and environments.

 > ⚠️ **Important**: This is a **community project** and is not affiliated with or endorsed by Microsoft or Azure.
 It's an independent project that uses Azure AI services.